Tristanchaang/tristanchaang.github.io/_posts/2024-05-29-mypackage.md

 <a href="https://raw.githubusercontent.com/Tristanchaang/tristanchaang.github.io/main/downloads/natsirt.zip" download="download">Click here</a> to download the zip file that contains 'natsirt.cls'.

 I have modified the MIT Course 6 LaTeX Package to one that is suited for my convenience and purposes.
-For an example of a product of this package, see my [18.100B Notes](https://tristanchaang.github.io/notes/real_analysis).
+For an example of a product of this package, see my [Real Analysis Notes](https://tristanchaang.github.io/notes/real_analysis) and [Topology Notes](https://tristanchaang.github.io/notes/topology).

 To use the package on Overleaf, upload the .cls file onto your project, and type the following into your .tex file: